kaaproject/kaa/doc/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

      ]
     }
 ```

-Once you have prepared your schema, you can compile it using the following command.
+Once you prepared your schema, compile it using the following command.

 ```
 java -jar /path/to/avro-tools-1.7.7.jar compile schema <schema file> <destination>
 ```

-Please refer to [Compiling the schema](http://avro.apache.org/docs/current/gettingstartedjava.html#Compiling+the+schema) for more information.
-It is also possible to integrate the schema compilation with [avro-maven-plugin](http://avro.apache.org/docs/current/gettingstartedjava.html).
+See also [Compiling the schema](http://avro.apache.org/docs/current/gettingstartedjava.html#Compiling+the+schema).
+You can also integrate the schema compilation using the [avro-maven-plugin](http://avro.apache.org/docs/current/gettingstartedjava.html).

 ## Owner verifier implementation

-All Kaa owner verifiers extend generic abstract class org.kaaproject.kaa.server.common.verifier.AbstractUserVerifier<T>.
-The following code example illustrates the implementation of a custom owner verifier.
+All Kaa owner verifiers extend generic abstract class `org.kaaproject.kaa.server.common.verifier.AbstractUserVerifier`.
+The following code example illustrates implementation of a custom owner verifier.

 ```java
     package org.kaaproject.kaa.sample.verifier;